 Place a Buddha at a height that is at least eye level.
 Looking down at a deity is considered rude and irreverent.
 Avoid placing near electrical outlets or equipment with moving parts and motors.
 This type of activity disturbs the surrounding energy.

-No Buddha in Bathroom or Kitchen
+No Buddha in Bathroom, Bedroom or Kitchen

 Buddha Facing Front Door